29457A-SNowflakes/29457A-High-Stakes-Notebook/entries/initial-team-management/team-management.typ

 - Worlds/Internationals
   - This is a very difficult goal to achieve, with only \~5 spaces from the UK
-  - We were also good enough to get this oppurtunity last season, with us going to the 2024 World Championships in Dallas = Organizing Ourselves
+  - We were also good enough to get this oppurtunity last season, with us going to the 2024 World Championships in Dallas = Organising Ourselves
 == Roles
-We can first organize ourseles by our skillsets; we can do this by asigning roles#footnote([Roles can also be seen in the _Team Introduction_ pages]):
+We can first organise ourselves by our skillsets; we can do this by asigning roles#footnote([Roles can also be seen in the _Team Introduction_ pages]):
 - Head Tactics: Thomas Robb
-- Programming Support & Notebook: Daniel daSilva
+- Programming Support & Notebook: Daniel da Silva
 - Head Programmer & Driver: Daniel Dew,
 - Co-Head Builder: Aubert Seysses
 - Co-Head Builder: Jonah Fitchew